nickfrostatx/infection/README.md

 "coach" and someone else only a "student", so unfortunately this isn't a nice bipartite graph.

-Total Infection sounds like a quick brute force graph search.
+Total Infection sounds like a quick graph traversal.
 Shouldn't be too bad.